NorthwoodsSoftware/gojs-react/README.md

 #### nodeDataArray (ReactDiagram and ReactPalette only)
 Specifies the array of nodes for the Diagram's model.

+_Properties should not be removed when setting state, but rather set to undefined if they are no longer needed; GoJS avoids destructive merging._

 ```js
 nodeDataArray: [
   { key: 'Alpha', color: 'lightblue' },